NAMI HelpLine

 • Communication is key.
 Speak with your doctor or pharmacist about any questions or concerns about your medications.

 Being adherent means following directions or sticking to a plan.
 It includes refilling your prescriptions on time and following the directions on your prescription bottle.
 If you take your medications the way that your doctor or pharmacist explained, then you are being adherent.
-Medication adherence is important to achieve your goals of treatment and ensure that medications work correctly.
-Not taking medications how they are prescribed could cause you to get sicker, decrease your quality of life, and increase your visits to the clinic or hospital.1,2
+Medication adherence is important to ensure that medications work correctly, prevent complications, and help achieve your goals with treatment.
+1,2

 It can be hard to remember to take your medications if you have several different prescriptions or take them at several times during the day.
 The best way to remember something is to make it a part of your daily routine and do it over and over.
 There are several tips and tricks that may help you take your medications properly.